 ALSO READEuro zone inflation slows, vindicating ECB's easy policy choice Spain's economy seen growing strongly despite Catalan crisis Italy's populist Five Stars has new plans for euro Euro zone confidence at multi-year high, but inflation expectations fall Banking sector posts 10.7 pct YoY growth in Dec'17

 The US stocks rally resumed today, lifting major indices back to records and the euro strengthened following European Central Bank minutes opened the door to a greater tightening of monetary policy.
-All three major US indices finished solidly higher at records as investors appeared to jump at the chance to buy stocks at lower prices following Wednesday's modest pullback.
-"The path of least resistance is still up," said Maris Ogg of Towers Bridge Advisors.
-Today's rally was prompted in part by higher oil prices, which boosted petroleum-linked equities.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)